momchiltsanovv/momchiltsanovv/README.md

 ## 🎯 About Me

-I am a dedicated third-year **Computer Science** student at **New Bulgarian University** with a strong passion for backend development and building scalable, robust applications.
+I am a **Computer Science** student at **New Bulgarian University** with a strong passion for backend development and building scalable, robust applications.
 Currently focused on expanding my expertise in enterprise-level Java development and modern software architecture patterns.

 ### 🔭 Current Focus
 -   **Backend Development**: Specializing in Spring Boot ecosystem and RESTful API design